AndyPro720/The-16-Bit-PC/README.md

 Here’s a brief summary on what all we cover throughout:

-- Create gates ranging from AND to Or8Way, Mux16 and Dmux8Wayin HDL.
+- Create gates ranging from AND to Or8Way, Mux16 and Dmux8Way in HDL.
 - Create a fully functioning ALU with 18 distinct computable functions over two 16 bit inputs.
 - Created a series of RAM chips from 8 to 16K memory.
 Work on creating a addressing mechanism to select a specific register.